makerdao/starknet-dai-bridge/README.md

 ### Starknet DAI
 Since StarkNet execution environment is significantly different than EVM, Starknet DAI is not a one to one copy of L1 DAI.
 Here are the diferences:
-* snake case method names for compatibility with Cairo conventions
 * [`uint256`](https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/cairo/common/uint256.cairo) to represent balances, for compatibility with L1
 * no permit function - StarkNet account abstraction should be used for UX optimizations
 * `increase_allowance`, `decrease_allowance` - extra methods to prevent approval front running